streamflow-finance/js-sdk/packages/staking/README.md

 }
 ```

+> [!Note]
-Please note that transactions can become quite large if you have many rewards pools.
+> Transactions can become quite large if you have many rewards pools, that can make it impossible to do all actions in 1 transaction - in this case please stick with `prepare` methods to build custom instructions and execute them with `execute`.

 ### Set Token Metadata